turingschool/curriculum/source/projects/microblogger.markdown

 $ blogger = MicroBlogger.new
 {% endirb %}

 The first time this is run it'll use the `Launchy` gem to pop open your web browser and ask for permission to use your account.
-We've setup several test accounts with these credentials which will be distributed in class.
+We *strongly* recommend that you use one of our demo accounts (if you're in a class) or a fake account you setup yourself.

 Twitter will then give you a pin number that's about 10 digits.
 Copy it to your clipboard, go over to your IRB session, and paste it in where the prompt says `Enter the supplied pin:`.

-The result is that we have a `@client` variable which is our connection to Twitter.
+The result is that we have a `@client` variable which holds our connection to Twitter.
 With that setup, we can move forward.

 ## Iteration 1: Posting Tweets